versia-pub/docs/docs/extensions/reports.md

 # Reports

-The Reports extension allows users to report objects to their server.
-This is useful for reporting content that violates the server's rules to admin. (also called "flagging")
+The Reports extension enables users to flag content or users that violate the server's rules.
+This feature is important for maintaining a safe community environment.

-If the reporter and reportee are on the same server, there is no need for federation and reporting can happen directly.
-If the reporter and reportee are on different servers, the report **MUST** be federated to the reportee's server.
+If the reporting user (reporter) and the reported user (reportee) are on the same server, the report can be handled directly without the need for federation.
+However, if the reporter and reportee are on different servers, the report **MUST** be federated to the reportee's server.

 ## Report Object

-The report object is an object that contains information about the report.
-It is formatted as follows:
+The report object encapsulates the details of the report.
+It is structured as follows:

 ```json5
 {